What Are the Most Common Types of Wrongful Death Cases?

 - Hazards in the Workplace

-If your loved one died because of criminal activity, your wrongful death lawsuit is a civil matter and utterly separate from the criminal trial.
+If your loved one lost their life because of criminal activity, your wrongful death lawsuit is a civil matter and utterly separate from the criminal trial.
 You also need more evidence in a criminal case than you do in a civil case.
 So, even if the party responsible for your loved one’s death isn’t found guilty of criminal charges, you can still win your civil suit.

-In cases where there is no criminal act, we will have to prove that the at-fault party is negligent and responsible for your loved one’s death.
-There are four things we have to prove to determine negligence: damages, causation, duty, and violation of duty.
+In cases where there is no criminal act, we will prove that the at-fault party’s negligence was the cause of your loved one’s death.
+There are four things we have to prove to determine negligence: duty of care, breach of duty, causation, and damages.
 The evidence we collect is essential in proving negligence and winning your wrongful death lawsuit.

 For a free legal consultation with a wrongful death lawyer serving Rome, call (404) 888-8888